eramons/techblog/content/post/thinkpadw500.md

 ### 3.2.
 Payload

-As payload, SeeBIOS should allow:
+As payload, SeaBIOS should allow:

  * First, still being able to boot the existing Windows installation
  * Second, boot Ubuntu after the installation

-SeeBIOS is the default payload downloaded and built during the coreboot build process.
+SeaBIOS is the default payload downloaded and built during the coreboot build process.
 So nothing to prepare here.

 ### 3.3.
 Binary blobs